 Her trigger was his action towards her, and it launched her into eating… not just eating, but EATING!
 The natural consequence to unhealthy eating habits is of course major weight gain.
 This destructive habit was triggered by her husband’s insults and discouraging words, and telling her that she was not pretty, good enough and lacked any appeal to him.
 This led her to feel even more worthless, un-beautiful, unloved, and inadequate, which perpetuated the destructive habit of eating.

 My advice to her was simple.
 Next time it happens, simply tell him in a calm and assertive voice, “I do not receive that.
 It is not based on truth, and I will not allow it to continue.”
-I then told her to quietly and calmly walk away from the confrontation, and instead of giving into the tendency to argue which led to fighting, which led to her husband slamming the door as he left, WHICH led to her eating.
+I then encouraged her to quietly and calmly walk away from the confrontation, instead of giving into the tendency to argue which led to fighting, which led to her husband slamming the door as he left, WHICH led to her eating.
 Instead of this, I suggested that she go to her room, close the door, and do sit ups and push ups, as many as she could at one time, alternating between the two exercises, until she was in a full sweat, then drink as much water as she could drink.

 I have never heard of anyone giving this sort of advice to someone struggling with destructive emotions, but at the time, it was what came out of my mouth.
 How absolutely STUPID, I thought.
 Did I just tell her to do that?
 At the time, in the back of my mind, I thought, ‘Man, I will never hear from her again.
 I have definitely lost her as a client!
 That was totally dumb!
 What kind of success coach am I?”
 Wanting to save face, I didn’t retract what I had told her, and let her go on her way.